jhnbyrn/951-KLR-PAGES/klr_boost_control_overview.md

 For whatever reason - I think it's just one of the awkward translations in the original Porsche documenation - the boost control solenoid on the 944 has always been called the *cycling valve* or CV for short.
 So I'll keep calling it that.

 The default situation - when no current is flowing through the CV - is that it sends all the air pressure to the wastegate (WG), helping the valve to open so the exhaust can bypass the turbo.
 When current flows through the CV, all the air pressure gets recirculated back to the intake instead.
 Therefore, the CV has to be active (i.e. current flowing) to build significant boost.
-Of course, when boost is very low, then it doesn't open the WG even when all the pressure is sent there, so you can build a little boost even with the CV completely inactive - but the valve will start to open once you get to around 4psi.
+Of course, when boost is very low, then the WG valve doesn't open even when *all* the manifold pressure is sent there, so you can build a little boost even with the CV completely inactive - but the valve will start to open once you get to around 4psi.

 Like other boost control solenoids, our CV is controlled by a pulse width modulated (PWM) signal.
-It runs at a fixed frequency (about 15Hz) and the proportion of the time for which it's turned determines the average air pressure that pushes on the WG valve.
+It runs at a fixed frequency (about 15Hz) and the proportion of the time for which it's turned on determines the average air pressure that pushes on the WG valve.

 In this discussion, we mostly concerned with how the cycling valve is controlled.
 When we talk about increasing the duty cycle of the CV, that means decreasing the proportion of boost pressure thats allowed to push the WG valve, thus allowing boost to build up.

 There's a lot of complexity in the logic of the boost controller, but ultimately it all comes down to this one number: the PWM duty cycle that controls CV.
-In the sections that follow, we'll see exactly how that number is generated.
+In the sections that follow, we'll see how that number is generated.

 ## Software
 In a nutshell, we can summarize the boost control logic like this: